Trending Topics

 My sweetheart works for an EMS staffing agency, and she has a mantra: “Hire for attitude, train for ability.”
 She recognizes that of all the skills that a good EMT possesses, the so-called “soft skills” are the hardest to teach.

 Learning how to board a patient, apply a traction splint or auscultate lung sounds is a matter of repetition.
-EMT class should have accomplished that before they reach the streets, but even if it didn’t, it’s still a relatively simple matter for a good partner to correct any deficiencies.
+EMT class should have accomplished that before they reached the streets, but even if it didn’t, it’s still a relatively simple matter for a good partner to correct any deficiencies.

-What is far harder is to instill in a new EMT is the right attitude, and doing that requires someone far more valuable than an EMS instructor or a field training officer.
+What is far harder to instill in a new EMT is the right attitude, and doing that requires someone far more valuable than an EMS instructor or a field training officer.

 It requires a mentor.